A Globally Responsible Gateway Initiative

 What do students gain?

-Graduates are equipped with the knowledge and skills to lead sustainable, regenerative business practices and co-create systems for a flourishing world.
+Graduates are equipped with the knowledge, skills and capacities to lead sustainable, regenerative business practices and co-create systems for a flourishing world.

 How does BEtp differ from other initiatives?

 While some institutions have made strides in integrating sustainability and social responsibility into their curricula, these efforts are often isolated and slow to scale.
-Similarly, initiatives aimed at systemic transformation of business education are equally challenged and under-resourced.
+Similarly, initiatives aimed at systemic transformation of business education are equally challenged and under-resourced, unintentionally leading to siloed approaches.

-BEtp emphasizes student and faculty-driven change rather than top-down mandates or rigid frameworks.
-It offers resources, support, and transparency while allowing for diverse approaches across schools.
-The model promotes collaboration over competition.
+BEtp emphasizes student and faculty-driven change rather than top-down directives or rigid frameworks.
+It provides resources, support, and transparency while encouraging diverse approaches to emerge across schools and institutions.
+The model fosters collaboration over competition, promoting a shared vision that transcends ego, logos and borders.

 How does BEtp connect with other global efforts?